hashiprobr/nfp-java-dao/README.md

 ### Creating a storable object

-Any instance of a subclass of `FirestoreObject` can be stored.
-Being a subclass of `FirestoreObject` only requires a method `key` that receives no arguments and returns a string.
+Any instance of a subclass of `FirebaseObject` can be stored.
+Being a subclass of `FirebaseObject` only requires a method `key` that receives no arguments and returns a string.

 This method is required because Firestore documents must be uniquely identified